joausaga/reportbytwitter/README.md

 in such initiatives.

-Understanding that the the biggest virtual communities are found nowadays in social networking sites, such as Facebook, Twitter, or Google Plus, we are interested in involving them them into the emerging internet-mediated civic participation initiatives.
+Understanding that the the biggest virtual communities are found nowadays in social networking sites, such as Facebook, Twitter, or Google Plus, we are interested in involving them into the emerging internet-mediated civic participation initiatives.
 In this sense, **Participa** is an effort to: *(i)* support the execution of public consultants, idea campaigns, and opinion polls directly in social networking sites; and *(ii)* enrich and complement existing online civic participation initiatives with the expertise, knowledge, and opinions generated within social network communities.